fitabigail/Lamborghini-Deals/README.md

 * ## Future Features

 The website offers the basics for searching and buying a car.
-For future I think to add more of then to gain a better  place on the market.
-The futures what I want to be added are listed below:
+In the future, I think to add more of them to gain a better  place on the market.
+The futures that I want to be added are listed below:

-* Create a option to for a registred user to sell a car trough website;
+* Create an option for a registered user to sell a car through website;
-* Create a forgot pasword option for users;
+* Create a forgot password option for users;
-* A live chat facilitating user interaction on real time;
+* A live chat facilitating user interaction in real-time;
-* A label to show which car are reserved or sold;
+* A label to show which cars are reserved or sold;
-* A car renting option for special ocassions;
+* A car renting option for special occasions;
 * A user profile.
 </details>
 </br></br>